Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Speaking of trains, one of the more unusual Tulsa restaurants is the Sushi Train.
 At first glance, nothing stands out as particularly unusual about this restaurant.
 The cooks are in the back, the dining tables are set up as they are supposed to be, and the décor is typical of any sushi bar.

-Look closer and you’ll soon see why this Tulsa restaurant is a bit on the unusual side.
+Look closer, and you’ll soon see why this Tulsa restaurant is a bit on the unusual side.
 True to its name, there is an actual train winds around the restaurant carrying delectable dishes right to your table.
 The train carries color-coded plates that make it easy to know how much you’ve spent so you can keep the cost for your sushi fix at rock bottom.
-How many Tulsa restaurants have you been to where your food was delivered by a train?
+How many Tulsa restaurants have you been to where your food was delivered by train?

 Even without the sushi train, the food is delectable.
 The prices are great, and the food is even better.
 According to locals, the sushi bar is the best in town.
 Every member of Sushi Train’s staff is a sushi fanatic, and the chefs are some of the best sushi artisans in Oklahoma.
-Sushi Train’s chefs been studying the Japanese art of sushi so extensively and for so long, that in this Tulsa restaurant, you can find not only all the classic sushi rolls and nigiri, but also many one-of-a-kind creations invented by their passionate chefs.
+Sushi Train’s chefs have been studying the Japanese art of sushi so extensively and for so long that in this Tulsa restaurant, you can find not only all the classic sushi rolls and nigiri but also many one-of-a-kind creations invented by their passionate chefs.
 Besides sushi, they also offer plenty of other Japanese and Asian cuisines.

 3300 East 51st Street